-Interest rate swaps or collars that convert our fixed-rate debt or investments to a floating rate are designated as fair value hedges of the underlying instruments.
-Interest rate swaps or collars that convert floating-rate debt or investments to a fixed rate are designated as cash flow hedges.
+Interest rate swaps or collars that convert our fixed-rate debt to a floating rate are designated as fair value hedges of the underlying instruments.
+Interest rate swaps or collars that convert floating-rate debt to a fixed rate are designated as cash flow hedges.
 Interest expense on the debt is adjusted to include the payments made or received under the swap agreements.
-At March 31, 2013, substantially all of our total debt is at a fixed rate.
+At June 30, 2013, substantially all of our total debt is at a fixed rate.
 We have converted approximately 60 percent of our fixed-rate debt to floating rates through the use of interest rate swaps.